ITSSHUBHAMSR/HDLBits/README.md

 # HDLBits
-This repository consist of solution of HDLBits.
+This repository consists of solutions of HDLBits.